ACT (American College Testing) — Free Online Mock Test

 - How can I practise ACT online for free?

-- Wrexa Edge offers free full-length ACT mock tests with instant scoring, detailed explanations, and 50 distinct variants.
-Sign up for free at Wrexa Edge and start practising in under a minute — no card required.
+- Wrexa Edge gives you 3 free full-length ACT mock tests — with instant scoring, detailed explanations and analytics — plus 47 more with Pro.
+Start practising in under a minute, no card required.

 - What is the difficulty level of ACT?